linucksrox/hugoblog/content/about.md

   - Jellyfin media server which is kind of like a personal Netflix, but can also be used with Kodi.
   - Ampache music streaming server (using dsub on Android for a Pandora like experience with my personal music collection)
   - Unifi Access Point controller
+- Prometheus/Grafana for monitoring - I want to expand this to include more logging and potentially alerts (not too many alerts though)
+- UptimeKuma - excellent simplified monitoring dashboard, especially for homelabs
+- Lots of other things I've tried or currently run but are less noteworthy

 Kubernetes
 ---
 I have been working with Docker for many years now, personally and professionally.
-I've been studying for the CKA (Certified Kubernetes Administrator) exam using the KodeKloud course.
+I earned my CKA (Certified Kubernetes Administrator) certification in July, 2025.
+Kodekloud was amazing for the course content and the labs to prep and really learn Kubernetes inside and out.

 I now run a Talos Linux cluster consisting of 3 control plane nodes and 6 worker nodes (3 dedicated to storage with Longhorn).
 I'm in the process of migrating my old Docker Swarm based services to the Kubernetes cluster for ease of management and durability.